ubco-mds-2022-labs/capstone-statscan-pms/team_contract.md

 I suggest reading them, understanding them, and then selecting one.
 You can explore and choose any you like, but if you cannot decide, I suggest using the "Feature Branch Workflow".

-All team members agree to the [Name of chosen Git Workflow] workflow, and the following conventions (e.g., master branch protection, at least X reviews before a pull request, at least N days before the deadline etc...):
+All team members agree to the Feature Branch workflow, and the following conventions:

 1. Feature Branch Workflow: All team members will work on their own feature branches and submit pull requests to the main branch once their work is complete and has been reviewed by at least one other team member.
 2. Main Branch Protection: The main branch will be protected to prevent direct pushes, and only pull requests that have been approved by at least two team members will be merged.
 3. Code Reviews: All pull requests will require at least two team members to review the code before it can be merged into the main branch.
 4. Branch Naming Convention: All team members will use a standardized naming convention when creating feature branches to ensure consistency and clarity.
 For example, the branch name could include a brief description of the feature being worked on and the initials of the team member working on it.